Generalised hardness of approximation and the SCI hierarchy -- On determining the boundaries of training algorithms in AI: Introduction

-Consider a computational problem, for example, computing the minimiser of a convex optimisation problem or computing the optimal neural network for an inverse problem.
-We now informally define the general concept of approximate computational problem in computational mathematics.

-\emph{Approximate computational problem}: Given an $\epsilon > 0$, the $\epsilon$-approximate computational problem is the problem of computing an approximation that is no more than $\epsilon$ away from the true solution -- in some appropriate predefined metric.
-Suppose that we have a computational problem and two classes of approximate computational problems $S_1$ and $S_2$ with $S_1 \cap S_2 = \emptyset$ and $\epsilon_1 \geq \epsilon_2 > 0$.
-We say that the computational problem has an $(S_1,S_2)$-phase transition at $(\epsilon_1, \epsilon_2)$ if we have the following:
+In this paper we add to the foundations theory on \emph{generalised hardness of approximation} (GHA) and study the phenomenon in connection with AI methods for underdetermined inverse problems.
+In particular, we show that the GHA phenomenon occurs when training optimal neural networks for underdetermined inverse problems.
+GHA is the phenomenon that the feasibility of computing an $\epsilon$-approximation to a problem may change dramatically with the \MG{approximation accuracy} $\epsilon$.
+In particular, we have an \emph{approximate computational problem}: Given an $\epsilon > 0$, the $\epsilon$-approximate computational problem is the problem of computing an approximation that is no more than $\epsilon$ away from the true solution -- in some appropriate predefined metric.
+Suppose that we have a computational problem and two classes of approximate computational problems $S_1$ and $S_2$ with $S_1 \cap S_2 = \emptyset$ and \MG{thresholds} $\epsilon_1 \geq \epsilon_2 > 0$.
+For example, we could have